 When sending photographs of the venue to the charity, volunteers need to accompany them with summary information of the key information provided on the website’s existing venues.

-Both of the above can be done by anyone online in the UK, Ireland, and Europe.
-Some Volunteers may want to combine both.
+This work can be done by anyone online in the UK, Ireland, and Europe.
+Some Volunteers may want to combine this with writing venue descriptions.

 If you have any queries on volunteering, please contact us at firstname.lastname@example.org